turingschool/try-turing/_posts/2000-01-01-introduction.markdown

 - We're going to learn a bit about how to structure documents using HTML and style them using CSS.
 - We'll also cover how to make these pages interactive using CSS transitions and animations.
-- React to user events on our page using JavaScript, and jQuery.
+- React to user events on our page using JavaScript and jQuery.

 Not bad for one day, right?